Monday, August 23, 2010

 Marco had the Sunburst Les Paul like Jimmy Page.
 Mike, who usually played guitar was on bass.
 Ziggy was on drums and hairbrush.
 (I'm pretty sure I witnessed him brushing his hair right in the middle of "Rebel, Rebel").
 And then there was Bob, whose one and only stint on East 19th was as the singer in Night Flight.
 He also managed to talk relentlessly about Chuck Berry and his influence on the Stones.
-It became creepy, and enough to make us all hate rock and roll while we were around him.
-That quirk aside, Bob was a good guy and possessed the courage that was needed to stand out front and work the crowd.
+That quirk aside, Bob was a great guy and possessed the courage that was needed to stand out front and work the crowd.

 The gym at the St. Marks School on Avenue Z took on the aura of the big rock concerts we had been attending.
 It felt like the holy ground that was Madison Square Garden.
 It was filled with screaming kids, and this band delivered, impossibly, a mostly Zep repertoire, with some Queen, Aerosmith, Black Sabbath and even some Be Bop Deluxe thrown in, to prove they were indeed cooler than you.

 I had two duties this evening.
 The first was running back and forth, pretending I was some important sound guy, throwing up thumb and finger signs throughout the set to indicate when something was "too loud," or if there was "too much bass," or simply to let Ziggy know he should "lose the hairbrush."
 None of these directives were paid any mind, but I sure felt cool.
 The second part of my job was to get on stage, take the mic as special guest, and sing the Sid Vicious version of "My Way."
-(I guess I could sing pretty well, too.
-I think I did okay.
-That felt cooler.)
+I could sing pretty well and I think I did okay.

 Night Flight begat Eruption with Mike back on guitar, Anthony on drums and the other Sal on bass.
-Eruption begat Black Dog, or was it Whirlwind, with Al on bass, Mike on guitar and me on drums.
+Eruption begat Black Dog and then Whirlwind, with Al on bass, Mike on guitar and me on drums.
 Then there was a short-lived band with Marco on guitar, Al on bass, me on drums, and Fran on vocals.
-(This is starting to sound like a Jackie Vernon bit.)
 Fran lived on East 19th Street and had a powerful singing voice with a personality to match.
 She challenged us right out of the garage.
 I don't think this line-up stayed together long enough for a name, but boy did she sing the shit out of Heart's "Barracuda."

 Across the river, I was trying something else---original music.
 First there was The Bandits with Frank on guitar and vocals, and Janet, who gave up a law practice to learn the bass and make it as a punk.
 Our rehearsal space, lovingly referred to as "The Pit," was shared with many of downtown New York's semi-legends, including John Spacely, Michael O'Donoghue and Cheetah Chrome.
 We managed a few well-received, if under-attended gigs at CBGBs and Max's Kansas City, playing revved up versions of Elvis, The Searchers, Gerry & The Pacemakers and Gary Lewis & the Playboys, as well as Frank's originals... before the implosion.